Rockland Lake State Park: Recreational history

 Rockland Lake has been formally used for recreation since 1873, when a picnic area known as "The Grove" was established near the north end of the lake.
 This was followed by the installation of a second recreation area near the south end of the lake known as the "Quaspeck Park Beach Club and Casino".
 At the turn of the 20th century, special trains delivered visitors to the lake's recreation areas.

 The Palisades Interstate Park Commission purchased its first parcel of what was to become Rockland Lake State Park in 1958, which consisted of the lake and 225 acre of land.
 By 1964, a total of 1035 acre had been purchased to form the park.
 During the intervening years, additional land acquisitions increased the park's size to its current total of 1133 acre.

 Park description

 Rockland Lake State Park features a 24140 sqft swimming pool, in addition to a smaller pool for children.
 The park also has scattered picnic tables and grills, a car-top boat launch and boat rentals, hiking trails with views of the Hudson Valley, and six tennis courts.
-Anglers on Rockland Lake may catch bass, perch and norlunge, while walkers, bikers and joggers may use the 3.2 mile paved trail that circles the lake.
+Anglers on Rockland Lake may catch bass, perch and panfish, while walkers, bikers and joggers may use the 3.2 mile paved trail that circles the lake.

 Rockland Lake also has its own fire department, Knickerbocker Engine Company 1, located at the rear of the park.
 It is the second-oldest fire department in Rockland County and is still in operation today.